Ethio-jazz

 Ethiopian jazz, also referred to as Ethio-jazz, is a blend of traditional Ethiopian music with jazz, combining the pentatonic scale-based melodies of Amharic music with the 12-tone scale and instrumentation of western music.
 Over time the genre has gained popularity outside Ethiopia and grown to include elements from other genres such as afrofunk, soul, and Latin rhythms.
 The genre originated in the 1950s with Armenian refugees such as musician Nerses Nalbandian, who created a fusion of Ethiopian and Western music while working at the National Theatre.
-Ethiopian jazz was revolutionized by Mulatu Astatke in the late 1950s.
+Ethiopian jazz was revolutionized by Mulatu Astatke in the early 1960s.
 Mulatu is considered the father of Ethio-jazz music.

 History

 Nerses Nalbandian

 The origin of Ethio-jazz can be traced to the 1950s with Nerses Nalbandian, a musician of Armenian descent whose family (including his uncle Kevork Nalbandian, composer of Ethiopia, Be Happy) migrated to Ethiopia in 1915.
 Nalbandian became the leader of Ethiopia's National Opera after his uncle, Kervok Nalbandian, retired.
 When Emperor Haile Selassie commissioned Nalbandian to compose music for the Ethiopian National Theatre, he created a fusion of traditional Ethiopian music and Western instrumentation.
 This was considered the basis of the evolution of Ethio-jazz music.